zhoujt1994/scHiCluster/doc/schicluster/_build/html/_sources/command_line/hicluster_filter_contact.md

 cell_2  absolute_hic_contact_path_2
 cell_3  absolute_hic_contact_path_3
 ```
 The first column indicates the cell name (e.g. AMB_220712_18mo_12D_13B_2_P4-1-I15-A13) whereas the second column indicates the hic contact file path of the cell.
-Make sure the two parts are separated by a tab; also make sure the file has no header and index.
+Make sure the two parts are separated by a tab; also make sure the file has no header.

 ```bash
 --output_dir rmbkl